FAQ

 Q: Stop using the derogatory abbreviation "DIS" for Discovery as a part of your miserable crusade.
 Everyone else refers to it as "DSC"!
 It's official!

 A: While "DSC" may be production jargon, I have settled on "DIS" for the sake of consistency.
 I'm not a fan of military-style all-consonant short names that are hard to pronounce.
 Some 20 years ago EAS already set the standard of referring to Voyager as "VOY" instead of "VGR".
 Memory Alpha followed my example for Voyager, and beat me to it regarding Discovery.
-You probably don't complain that an unsuspecting site like MA too uses "DIS", do you?
+You probably don't complain that an "unsuspecting" site like MA too uses "DIS", do you?

 Q: Something like "visual canon" never existed.
 Only facts are canon, aesthetics are not!